mulekick/vittel/README.md

 #### 👀 Important notes :

+- ⚠️ The server uses the key pair to sign / verify the JWTs and for HTTPS (if enabled).

 - ⚠️ If you want to do step 2, I assume you are comfortable with TLS and key pairs management.

-- ⚠️ If you're not, a dummy key pair is provided in the .env files so HTTPS works out of the box.
+- ⚠️ If you're not, dummy key pairs are provided in the .env files so HTTPS and JWTs work out of the box.

 - ⚠️ **_In those circumstances, seek assistance on the matter prior to pushing anything in production._**